Justin-Au/Factory_and_pollution_project/README.md

 # The Effect of Illegal Factories on Water Pollution
 This research project tries to analyze the damage brings by illegal factories on farmland in Taiwan.
 This is a serious problem since long ago.
 Factories illegally occuiped farmlands to reduce their costs.
 As they are not being regulated by the government, the inappropriate design of waste water discharge facilities would lead to severe disturbance on the quality of surface water and groundwater.
-This project uses regression models to evaluate the relationship between illegal factories and water pollution.
-Ordinary least squares is adopted first.
-Then two-stage least squares with an instrumental variable is chosen to handle endogeneity.
+This project uses regression models to evaluate the relationship between illegal factories and water pollution in 2017.
+Ordinary least squares (OLS) is adopted first.
+Then two-stage least squares (2SLS) with an instrumental variable (IV) is chosen to handle endogeneity.
 The results show that more illegally occupied farmland area by factories contributes to a higher concentration of arsenic, lead, manganese and zinc in river and groundwater.

 ## Background
-**Web Scraping:** Python - BeautifulSoup
 **Map Plotting:** R - ggplot, rgdal, rgeos, maptools, RColorBrewer
 **Statistical Analysis:** SAS, STATA, Excel
 **Datasets:**